transferwise/pipelinewise-transform-field/README.md

 ## How to use it

 The recommended method of running this component is to use it from [PipelineWise](https://transferwise.github.io/pipelinewise).
-When running it from PipelineWise you don't need to configure this tap with JSON files and most of things are automated.
+When running it from PipelineWise you don't need to configure this tap with JSON files, and most of things are automated.
 Please check the related documentation at [Transformations](https://transferwise.github.io/pipelinewise/user_guide/transformations.html)

 If you want to run this [Singer](https://singer.io) compatible component independently please read further.